Sangeetha7/Sangeetha7/README.md

 - ⚡ Fun fact: ...
 -->

-👩‍💻 Hi, I’m Sangeetha
+👩‍💻 Hi, I’m Sangeetha Devaraj

-  🎓 Masters in Computer Science at Kennesaw State Universtity
+  🎓 Master of Science in Computer Science at Kennesaw State Universtity | Expected graduation - May 2027

   💻 8+ years in IT Infrastructure & Operations | 5 years in Teaching